ChilliCream/graphql-workshop/docs/1-creating-a-graphql-server-project.md

     - `HotChocolate.Types.Analyzers` version `14.0.0-rc.1`
       - `dotnet add GraphQL package HotChocolate.Types.Analyzers --version 14.0.0-rc.1`

-1. Set up GraphQL and register our types by adding the following code below `AddDbContext` in `Program.cs`:
+1. Set up GraphQL by adding the following code below `AddDbContext` in `Program.cs`:

     ```csharp
-    .AddGraphQLServer()
-    .AddGraphQLTypes();
+    .AddGraphQLServer();
     ```

-    > The above code adds a GraphQL server configuration to the dependency injection container, and registers all types in the assembly using a source generator (`HotChocolate.Types.Analyzers`).
+    The above code adds a GraphQL server configuration to the dependency injection container.
-    >
-    > Note: The name of the `AddGraphQLTypes` method is based on the assembly name by default, but can be changed using the `[Module]` assembly attribute.

 1. Next we need to configure the GraphQL middleware so that the server knows how to execute GraphQL requests.
 For this, add the following code below `var app` in `Program.cs`: